ipekguler/F1-Telemetry-Dashboard/README.md

 This project creates a real-time data pipeline for streaming, processing, and visualizing [OpenF1](https://openf1.org/) Formula 1 telemetry data using **PyFlink**, **PostgreSQL**, **Redpanda**, **BigQuery**, and **Looker**.

-It ingests live F1 telemetry into Kafka topics, processes and joins the data using PyFlink, and sinks it into **PostgreSQL** and syncs it to **Google BigQuery** to generate a real-time dashboard.
+It ingests live F1 telemetry into Kafka topics, processes and joins the data using PyFlink, sinks it into **PostgreSQL** and syncs it to **Google BigQuery** to generate a real-time dashboard.

 ---